 Located in the Great Smoky Mountains National Park, Mount LeConte is indeed an East Tennessee treasure.
-The third highest peak in the park, Mount LeConte, features an elevation high enough, at nearly 6,600 feet, to attract experienced climbers and beginners who wish to go hiking in the Smokies.
+The third highest peak in the park, Mount LeConte features an elevation high enough, at nearly 6,600 feet, to attract experienced climbers and beginners who wish to go hiking in the Smokies.
 Have you ever wondered how Mount LeConte got its name?
 We have the answer and more fun facts about Mount LeConte below:

 Though Mount LeConte is a beautiful Smoky Mountain destination, the story of how Mount LeConte received its name is a mystery to everyone.
 The ultimate question: “Which brother, Joseph or John, was responsible for giving Mount LeConte its name?”